Capital University: Harry C. Moores Student Union

-The main dining room (MDR) or "Capital Court" on campus underwent renovations during the summer of 2015.
+The main dining room (MDR), or "Capital Court" on campus, underwent renovations during the summer of 2015.

 The bookstore on the first floor of the student union underwent renovations during the summer of 2016.

 The third floor of the student union underwent renovations during the fall of 2016 to install a new workout area on campus.
 The workout facility opened in January 2017.
-The third floor used to have a lounge and game tables; it was also home to the 'Mezz' dining option however that option was closed in 2015.
+The third floor used to have a lounge and game tables; it was also home to the 'Mezz' dining option; however, that option was closed in 2015.

 Blackmore Library

 The Capital University Blackmore Library is a four-floor structure.
 Computers are located on the first three floors for use, with only one on the third floor.
-The third floor contains many articles and much of the university's historic data is located there.
+The third floor contains many articles and much of the university's historical data.
 The fourth floor is the home to the Schumacher Gallery, which houses a large art collection on campus.
-The second floor has a large collection of music, including a vinyl section.
-Constructed in 1969 and dedicated in March 1971, the library now contains more than 300,000 articles of media.
-The library was named in 1998 for Josiah Blackmore, a well-known legal scholar and former president of the university.
+The second floor has an extensive music collection, including a vinyl section.
+Constructed in 1969 and dedicated in March 1971, the library now contains more than 300,000 media articles.
+The library was named in 1998 for Josiah Blackmore, a well-known legal scholar, and former university president.
 The first and second floors of Blackmore Library were renovated in Summer 2012.

 Schumacher Gallery

 Schumacher Gallery houses the 502-piece Schreiber-Fox Collection of African Art.
 Schreiber and Fox donated their collection of African art to Capital University.
 The Schumacher Gallery's permanent collections consist of a diverse selection of more than 2500 works of art for education and enjoyment.

 A piece of the Berlin Wall is a popular attraction for visitors and incoming students.
-Obtained in 1992, the wall was given on long-term loan from Hansa Consulting, a German-based corporation.
-On one side is colorful graffiti written during the separation of East and West Berlin, while the other side is blank concrete revealing a few bullet holes, evidence of the confinement of East Berliners.
-Once housed in the university's library, the structure now stands outside behind Huber-Spielman Hall.
+Obtained in 1992, the wall was given on a long-term loan from Hansa Consulting, a German-based corporation.
+On one side is colorful graffiti written during the separation of East and West Berlin, while on the other is blank concrete revealing a few bullet holes, evidence of the confinement of East Berliners.
+Once housed in the university's library, the structure stands outside Huber-Spielman Hall.
 The concrete wall weighs 2.8 tons.

 Convergent Media Center

 The three-story Convergent Media Center is designed to facilitate interdisciplinary work.
 The lower level contains a professional recording studio and digital art and design laboratories.

-A television and a radio studio on the first floor allow training for video production and for radio, television, film, visual, technical, and performing arts.
-The first floor also houses the student radio station, WXCU, and studios and the control room for CapTV, along with event space for student publications.
+A television and radio studio on the first floor allows video production and radio, television, film, visual, technical, and performing arts training.
+The first floor also houses the student radio station, WXCU, studios, and the control room for CapTV, along with event space for student publications.

 The second level houses faculty offices, small conference rooms, and seminar classrooms.